-4.1 Skills based workforce planning
+4.1 Skills-based workforce planning

 The workforce contributing to each Infection Service must have the capacity and expertise to deliver its service commitments.
+A gap analysis approach could be used to map expertise and capacity of the workforce against service requirements.

-Given changes in specialist training in medical microbiology, virology and infectious diseases when considering workforce configuration for an Infection Service which integrate laboratory diagnostics with clinical diagnosis, advice and patient management it is important consider the expertise and competence of staff rather than traditional professional labels.
+Given changes in specialist training in medical microbiology, virology, and infectious diseases when considering workforce configuration for an Infection Service which integrate laboratory diagnostics with clinical diagnosis, advice and patient management it is important consider the expertise and competence of staff rather than traditional professional labels.